 Excused Absences for University Extracurricular Activities: Students participating in an officially sanctioned, scheduled University extracurricular activity should be given the opportunity to make up class assignments or other graded assignments missed as a result of their participation.
 It is the responsibility of the student to make arrangements with the instructor prior to any missed scheduled examination or other missed assignment for making up the work.
 (University Undergraduate Catalogue)

-Attendance: If you are absent from class without valid reason for two consecutive weeks or for more than 6 classes total and are scoring a failing grade you will be administratively dropped from the course.
+Attendance: If you are absent from class without valid reason for two consecutive weeks you will be administratively dropped from the course.